Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-09-module-structure.md

 }
 ```

-Now a prompt change is a diff in `agent-instruction.md`, reviewable in a pull request (PR) like any other change — not an edit someone made in a console text box at 4pm and forgot to tell anyone about.
+Now a prompt change is a diff in `agent-instruction.md`, reviewable in a pull request (PR) like any other change, not an edit someone made in a console text box at 4pm and forgot to tell anyone about.

 **Team discussion (10 min, fine to do async in the PR):** should prompt changes ride the same pipeline as your infrastructure changes, or get a faster lane — say, Bedrock Prompt Management?
 There's no universal right answer; there's a right answer for your team's risk appetite.
-Record it as an Architecture Decision Record (ADR) — call it ADR-002.
+Record it as an Architecture Decision Record (ADR).
+Call it ADR-002.

 ## Done when